The Dreadful Past

 The Bedrock Of Our Secured Present

 We owe our solidarity to the plumbing profession while we run through a busy morning routine without realizing the contribution made by the efficient and dependable plumbing system in our bathrooms, the invisible contribution from the plumbing community extends right into our offices and public buildings.
 The shopping mall experience is a global phenomenon which houses flourishing food courts, multiplex theaters and a plethora of shops and businesses catering to diverse tastes, receiving countless footfalls.
 But would all of this be possible without an effective plumbing system that is so dynamic in its design that it willfully engages with growing demands.
-The only time we are reminded of its importance to our infrastructure and how dependant our lives are on its healthy heart rate is when it suffers from a wear out, a clog or natural calamity sufficient to induce failure.
+The only time we are reminded of its importance to our infrastructure is when it suffers from a wear out, a clog or natural calamity sufficient to induce failure.

 Such failures are capable of disrupting our schedule and paralyzing our lives, they have a relegating effect on normal adults which reduces them to helpless bystanders waiting for skilled hands to go after the malfunction.
 If the choke is serious then the disruption will linger for hours to follow presuming help is on the way, please refrain from fixing it yourself as this could worsen the scenario.

 The failure to recognize the evils of bad sanitation precipitated our fall into the dark ages and it took the wisdom and fortitude of distinguished men to forge our way out of the swamp of ignorance and mortality.
 Today we in the western world and those who follow in our footsteps have won the battle against water-borne epidemics that posed a perpetual threat due to sanitation neglect.
 The plumbing industry has made a pivotal contribution in asserting secure sanitation systems that are aligned to the principles of ideal urban-development.